Frequently Asked Questions

 Mobile Numbers

 Spain's mobile numbering system has evolved to accommodate growing demand.
-You'll encounter two main ranges:
+Two main ranges exist:

 Traditional Ranges (6XX XXX XXX)

-These ranges were originally allocated in the 1990s and are widely recognized.
+Originally allocated in the 1990s, these ranges are widely recognized.
 All major mobile operators use these prefixes.

 Extended Ranges (7YX XXX XXX)

-Introduced to meet increasing demand, these ranges are primarily used for IoT devices, M2M communication, and newer service types.
-The 'Y' in the prefix can be any digit from 1 to 9, excluding 0.
+Introduced in 2009–2010 to meet increasing demand, these ranges are primarily used for IoT devices, M2M communication, and newer service types.
+The 'Y' in the prefix can be any digit from 1 to 9 (not 0, which is reserved for personal numbers).

-Important Note: As highlighted in the Citation, Spanish mobile numbers are not available as virtual numbers.
-You will need a physical SIM card for these.
+Important Note: Spanish mobile numbers are not available as virtual numbers.
+You need a physical SIM card for these.

 Premium and Special Service Numbers

 These numbers offer specialized services and incur higher charges for the caller.
-As a developer, you must handle these carefully and transparently.
+Handle these carefully and transparently.

 Developer Considerations for Premium Numbers